kaneshow/Axionis/README.md

 ## Requirements
 - Java Development Kit (JDK) 8 or higher.
 - Java IDE or editor (e.g., IntelliJ IDEA, Eclipse, or NetBeans).

+## Graphics Library:
+- Java AWT (Abstract Window Toolkit): Provides low-level graphics capabilities.
+- Java Swing: A GUI widget toolkit that can be used to create windows, handle rendering of the game objects (paddles, blocks, and ball).

 ## Controls
 - Left Arrow Key: Move paddle left.